quicwg/base-drafts/draft-ietf-quic-transport.md

 Server:

-: The endpoint accepting incoming QUIC connections.
+: The endpoint accepting an incoming QUIC connection.

 Address:

-: When used without qualification, the tuple of IP version, IP address, UDP protocol, and UDP port number that represents one end of a network path.
+: When used without qualification, the tuple of IP version, IP address, and UDP port number that represents one end of a network path.

 Connection ID:

 : An opaque identifier that is used to identify a QUIC connection at an endpoint.
-Each endpoint sets a value for its peer to include in packets sent towards the endpoint.
+Each endpoint sets one or more values for its peer to include in packets sent towards the endpoint.

 Stream: